<< Back to Green pathways main page

 - Removal of invasive plant species in 5 acres of parkland near streams or rivers

 - Removal of 500 pounds of litter along up to 11 streams and/or designated trash hot spots

-Trainees are paid a bi-weekly stipend of $650, average of 25 hours/week, with opportunities for additional incentives during a 5-month duration.
-Recruitment for the next cohort will begin shortly!
+Trainees are paid a bi-weekly stipend of up to $650, average of 25/hours/week, with opportunities for additional incentives during a 5-month duration.
+RiverCorps recruits continuously with cohorts starting in February and August.

 Anyone interested in applying to RiverCorps can do so via the online application or contact Beatriz Cruz Torres at [email protected].